Whether you can get a mortgage depends on a few things:

 Yes, you can still get a mortgage as a first time buyer, even if you have bad credit!
 But it can be more difficult compared to someone who has a better credit rating.
-You’re generally seen as a bigger risk, and some companies will turn you down flat if you have a negative credit history.
+You’re generally seen as a bigger risk, and the more mainstream lenders (such as the high street banks) will turn you down flat if you have an adverse credit history.

-When it comes to having credit issues, it’s always the best option to face them head on.
+When it comes to credit issues, it’s best to face them head on.
 The first step towards that is to get an accurate, up-to-date and thorough look at your credit history and credit score.
-That’s why we always recommend checkmyfile over other credit checkers.
-Use our checkmyfile Explained Guide to answer any questions you have about checkmyfile and get your credit looking as good as possible for your first time buyer mortgage application.
+Read how to find out your credit score and get your file as good as possible for your first time buyer mortgage application.

 Even if you’ve been refused a mortgage by your bank or a high street lender, there’s specialist lenders who’ll consider you.
-But you'll need a mortgage broker to get access to these lenders – a specialist broker who will understand your situation and know the best options.
-We can help with that!
-Make an enquiry to get matched to a broker.
+But you'll need a mortgage broker (like us!) to get access to these lenders.
+Our Mortgage Experts will take the time to understand your situation and look at your options.
+Make an enquiry to get started.

-Other insurances such as life insurance and critical illness cover are also really important.
+Other insurances such as life insurance and critical illness cover aren't mandatory, but it's definitely something to think about.
+Your most important asset is you, so it's makes sense to get protected.
 Life can throw us curveballs, and these insurances make sure that - should the worst happen – your mortgage is paid and you can keep your home.

 Brokers hold your hand throughout the mortgage process, but they can’t do the legal paperwork.
 Property purchases are big and complex transactions, which is why they need to be handled by dedicated legal professionals.
 See how solicitors fit into the house buying process below.